 According to the Bureau of Labor Statistics

 , the median annual compensation for electricians was $52,720 in 2016.
-Some of the more qualified earn much more.
+The most qualified earn much more.
 Not bad for someone without a college degree.
 Mr. Fletcher told me he would hire 3 or 4 workers tomorrow if they were qualified, but most young people are not qualified, or they are unwilling to work.
 What is the reason for the gap and why young people are not attracted to the trades?
 Several reasons are cited.
 First, the starting wage for "helpers", is between $10 and $12 per hour.
 It takes several years for them to reach the median income.
 Several years ago, high schools offered training in the trades which provided a jump start for new workers.
 In the 1990s the educational push was for college prep.
 Many school districts dropped training in the trades because these courses were more expensive to offer.
 This issue is addressed in a report by the Career Education Colleges and Universities

 that encourages schools to train more people in the trades.

 The Great Recession hit construction harder than most other industries.
 Many people lost their jobs, and found employment doing something else.
 They have been slow to return to the trades, where their jobs are more sensitive to economic downturns.
 Some foreign-born workers have left the country and have not returned due to the harsher treatment of illegal workers.

 The construction industry is dependent on foreign-born workers.